VladChat/luggage-scale/blog_src/content/posts/2025/10/how-much-could-a-government-shutdown-cost-the-economy-and-taxpayers-no-battery-t.md

 For travelers, the main takeaway is to expect friction at the margins: longer queues, less predictable connection cushions, and fewer recovery options when flights misconnect.
 Small planning moves—prepacking to avoid repacking, knowing your airline’s weight limits, and carrying tools that simplify rebooking—help keep delays from turning into trip-enders.

-If you need a refresher on staying under airline weight limits, see our quick guide: <a href="https://luggage-scale.com/guides/how-to-use-a-luggage-scale">How to Use a Luggage Scale</a>.
+If you need a refresher on staying under airline weight limits, see our quick guide: How to Use a Luggage Scale.

 ## National Parks, Museums, and Conferences: The Silent Drag on Local Economies